cmatthews20/pytest-regression-plus/REPORTNOTES.md

 ### next

-tests are within python files. these files must be named a certain way. pytest only searches for tests in files with "test" in the name *by default*.
+tests are within Python files. these files must be named a certain way. pytest only searches for tests in files with "test" in the name *by default*.
 This is also true for function names.
 Funcs without "test" in the name, will not be considered as tests by the framework.
-Funcs that are considered to be tests, are actually just end up being run by the framework.
+Funcs that are considered to be tests are run by the framework.

 (make a note categorizing the sample tests as unit tests. define unit tests.)